What guitar accessories do you need?

 What gauge strings I hear you ask?
 Most beginners play 009 gauge for electric and 010 gauge for acoustics.
 The thicker the strings the more they hurt your fingers, but they sound better.
 Although "treated" Extra Life strings are a little more expensive, they don't rust and are better for people who don't change their strings very often; they keep sounding better for longer and are less likely to break!

 These are coated strings, so a little more expensive than regular ones but they last WAY longer.
 The coating slows down the corrosion so if you're not going to change often these are the best value even if they seem expensive to start.
-"10 gauage" is good for beginners on electric without being too light but you could try "9's" which are thinner, but I'd not recommend getting any thicker!
+"9 gauage" is best for beginners on electric because they're as thin as you should go and best on soft fingers.
+I use 10 gauge on most of my guitars, sometimes 11 gauge, but I don't recommend beginners go thicker than 10's - and 9's would be my strong recommendation!

-These are coated strings, so a little more expensive than regular ones but they last WAY longer.
+Again, these are coated strings, so a little more expensive than regular ones but they last WAY longer.
 The coating slows down the corrosion so if you're not going to change often these are the best value even if they seem expensive to start.
-"11 gauage" is good for acoustic beginners without being too light but you could try thicker or thinner if you like!
+"10's" are great for acoustic beginners but you might be fine with 11's too... just 10's are that bit easier to press down.

 Justin Recommends: (CLASSICAL) D'Addario Pro Arte Classical Guitar EJ45 Strings

-These are solid and reliable nylon strings, with a long life and are very popular all rounder classic strings.
-If you do have a classical guitar, please don't attempt to put steel strings on it as you will most likely damage you guitar and possibly hurt yourself when the bridge pulls off and hits you in the face!
+These are solid and reliable nylon strings, with long life and are very popular all-rounder classic string.
+If you do have a classical guitar, please don't attempt to put steel strings on it as you will most likely damage your guitar and possibly hurt yourself when the bridge pulls off and hits you in the face!
+Seriously.
+No metal strings on classical guitars!

 Getting a strap is a very good idea.
 It helps keep the guitar stable and trains you up for when you want to go unleash your skills on the world.
 Don't worry too much about what type to get - just one that you like.
 If you bought a heavy guitar (like a Gibson Les Paul) you might want to get a padded strap so you don't hurt your shoulder!